prolincur/bsonid/README.md

 # bsonid

-An utility on browser and node to create MonogoDB friendly object id.
+An utility on browser and node to create MonogoDB friendly object id based on current system time.

 [ObjectIds](https://www.mongodb.com/docs/manual/reference/bson-types/#objectid) in MongoDB are small, likely unique, fast to generate, and ordered.
 ObjectId values are 12 bytes in length, consisting of: